Nikhil28/Titanic-Machine_Learning_Disaster-kaggle/README.md

 # Titanic-Machine_Learning_Disaster-kaggle

-It's a *Titanic: Machine Learning from Disaster - Start here!
-Predict survival on the Titanic and get familiar with ML basics* from *<a href="https://www.kaggle.com/c/titanic" target="_blank" rel="noopener noreferrer">Kaggle</a>*
+It's a <b>Titanic: Machine Learning from Disaster - Start here!
+Predict survival on the Titanic and get familiar with ML basics</b> from *<a href="https://www.kaggle.com/c/titanic" target="_blank" rel="noopener noreferrer">Kaggle</a>*

 So, If you think it's easy for beigner not at all but still good to start with it first.
 If you notice tag line "Start here!
-Predict survival on the Titanic and get familiar with *ML basics*".
+Predict survival on the Titanic and get familiar with <b>ML basics</b>".
 You will get famillier to basics of Machine Learning.

 Concept will be same where as the code is avilable in Python and definately scope of improvement.
-I tried to comment and mantain code very well but sill if you have any query ping <a href="https://www.linkedin.com/in/mrnikhilgupta/" target="_blank" rel="noopener noreferrer">me</a>.
+I tried to comment and mantain code very well but sill if you have any query ping *<a href="https://www.linkedin.com/in/mrnikhilgupta/" target="_blank" rel="noopener noreferrer">me</a>*.

 I have divided this problem three parts<br>
-1. *Pre-processing*<br>
+1. <b>Pre-processing</b><br>
    Import libraries<br>
    Import datasets<br>
    Feature engineering<br>